pb99u069/cardano-api-documentation/examples/hydra-demo.md

   }
 ```

-In the case of a transaction for the cardano blockchain, the evaluation is done with `evaluateTransactionExecutionUnits` in `makeTransactionBodyAutoBalance`, where all the scripts are run to count the execution units
+In the case of a transaction for the cardano blockchain, the evaluation is done with `evaluateTransactionExecutionUnits` in `makeTransactionBodyAutoBalance`, where all the scripts are run to count the execution units.

 #### Collateral

 we need to define a `TxIn` as collateral
-txInsCollateral = TxInsCollateral CollateralInAlonzoEra [collateralTxIn]
+`txInsCollateral = TxInsCollateral CollateralInAlonzoEra [collateralTxIn]`

 #### ProtocolParameters